OceanDataTools/openrvdas/README.md

 To test the system using the simulate_serial.py utility, you will also need the 'socat' command installed on your system.
-See the 'OpenRVDAS Introductin to Loggers' document http://tinyurl.com/openrvdas-docs for more information.
+See the 'OpenRVDAS Introduction to Loggers' document http://tinyurl.com/openrvdas-docs for more information.

 ##API Reference